vanjohnson879/frontline-cloud-doc/content/reference/admin/users/index.md

 To invite a user to your organization, click on the **Invite** button and fill in the user information:

 - **Email address**: The email address to which the invitation will be sent.
 The invited user doesn't have to use the same address in their user profile once connected.
-- **Organization role**: either choose a global role, or select none and specify each role by team according to the permissions you want to grant.
+- **Organization role**: either choose an organization role (which will be applied to every team), or select none and specify each role by team according to the permissions you want to grant.

 {{< alert warning >}}
-Only global system admins can generate invitations.
+Only organization system admins can generate invitations.
 {{< /alert >}}

 {{< img src="users-invite.png" alt="User create" >}}